- Test Scores: Academic and cognitive test scores prior to and during the program are collected, tracked and analyzed.

 - Data Retention

 Information will be maintained for the period required to achieve the purpose for which the information was collected.
 We will follow a data retention schedule which may retain some permanent academic school records indefinitely and deidentify or destroy other records according to a retention schedule that ranges from graduation / disenrollment to 4-5 years later.
 Information that is transitory and not needed to fulfill a long term purpose will be deidentified or destroyed sooner.
+The Extended Capabilities data collection is subject to its own limited retention period, except with separate and explicit permission from the parent for use of specific data.

 - International Transfers of your Personal Data